carnival-time/carnival-time/README.md

 •────────────⋅☾ ☽⋅────────────•

+<b><i> ❝ Welcome.
+I'll show you what it means to really 'dress up'… \
+You may look forward to it. ❞ </b></i> \
 <img width="500px" src="https://file.garden/ZRW3jvKULjLI59UB/Github%20decor/macaron.png">

 •────────────⋅☾ ☽⋅────────────•

 **Where are we usually?** \
 _Areas may vary depending on the mood_ \
-✦ Usually in 18+ by default \
+✦ Usually in 18+ by default unless friends are in Safe Server \
-✦ In spawn \
-✦ Bench area underneath the market \
+✦ Left of spawn.
+May differ if our default area is crowded \
 ∘₊✧────────────✧₊∘ \
 **Statuses** \
 **Online** - Usually used by certain headmates.
 Mostly willing to talk \